EOCOnline/openFemaNgClient/README.md

 3. From a command line in that directory, enter `npm install` to install all the required 3rd party libraries
 4. Enter `n g -o` (shorthand for `ng serve -output`) to compile the application and serve it using the build-in development server and open your default browser to this location.

+### Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+(Or do the previous more succinctly with just `ng s -o`.)
+The application will automatically reload if you change any of the source files.

+### Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 ### Updating Angular Libraries & Build Environment

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.